Call Me: (801) 871-9056

 Is this for me?
 Psychoanalytic therapy is considered talk therapy.
-There are techniques like dream analysis and free association that are used by Freud.
+Freud uses techniques like dream analysis and free association.
 Additionally, there are other techniques from Jung and others that are used for one essential goal.
 To bring the unconscious to the conscious mind.
 How is this helpful?
-Well, to have an understanding of our hidden emotional drives that lead to emotions or emotional drives that are a result of emotions can be helpful and bring us to a state of noticing and not ignoring the emotions.
+Well, having an understanding of our hidden emotional drives that lead to emotions or emotional drives that are a result of emotions can be helpful and bring us to a state of noticing and not ignoring the emotions.

 Behavioral Therapy: Behavioral therapy is an interesting option.
-Every therapy has its purpose in my opinion.
-Behavioral therapy has a focus on outside factors encouraging our current behavior.
+In my opinion, every therapy has its purpose.
+Behavioral therapy focuses on outside factors that encourage our current behavior.
 Rather, outside factors encourage our habits.
 Behavioral therapy was started by Pavlov and his dogs.
-If you have not heard about Pavlov and conditioning click here to learn more.
+If you have not heard about Pavlov and conditioning, click here to learn more.
 The focus for this therapy is to consider what may be rewarding your behaviors and change them.
 Or, you may need to look at what is not rewarding good behavior and change the negative reward to encourage good behavior.

 The way it’s stated here causes this to sound simple and easy.
 However, allow me to reassure you.
 There is a reason an entire therapy is devoted to this concept.

 A therapist who follows this ideal in therapy usually listens and has a whole belief that others are inherently good and want to be good.
 This method is about completely accepting the person and who they are.
-If you feel you struggle with feeling like a victim it may be best to focus on this ideal for the time being.
+If you struggle with feeling like a victim, it may be best to focus on this ideal for the time being.
 I am not singling out those who feel like they are a victim.
 Rather, I intended this as a simple example.
-For those who feel they are sensitive to what others say it may be helpful to seek out a therapist who has a humanistic approach.
-For example, behavioral therapy is not considered to have a humanistic approach by some but it can be added if done correctly.
+For those who feel they are sensitive to what others say, it may be helpful to seek out a therapist who has a humanistic approach.
+For example, behavioral therapy is not considered to have a humanistic approach by some, but it can be added if done correctly.

 Is this for me?
 Do I get upset in similar situations every time with a similar feeling?
-I feel bothered around the same set of people?
-I may feel bothered by my ability to do things?
+I feel bothered around the same set of people.
+I may feel bothered by my ability to do things.
 Do I feel alone and not understand why?
-You can ask almost any question about situations or events that have a concern and if you answer yes to a disturbance then CBT may be helpful to you.
+You can ask almost any question about situations or events that are of concern, and if you answer yes to a disturbance, then CBT may be helpful to you.

 Art Therapy: Art therapy is definitely a different type of therapy.
-But, in a good way.
+But in a good way.
 There is a lot that goes into this therapy in practice.
-However, to simply state it, art therapy is a therapy good for those who don’t like to express their feelings in words, or those who cannot express their feelings in words.
-A basic example, children with feelings best expressed with action and not words.
-If you have ever been in a position where you have said to another words cannot express how I feel.
+However, simply stated, art therapy is a therapy good for those who don’t like to express their feelings in words or those who cannot express their feelings in words.
+A basic example is children with feelings best expressed with action, not words.
+If you have ever been in a position where you have said to another, words cannot express how you feel.
 Art therapy may be right for you.

 Play Therapy: Play therapy is a wonderful tool for kids.
 Like art therapy, play therapy is a great way to provide therapy to those who struggle to express their emotions.
-Or in this case, for those who are not able to.
+Or, in this case, for those who are not able to.
 Yes, some children are able to express themselves emotionally in a healthy way with words.
 However, it’s more natural for a child to use play.
 Types of mental health therapy vary greatly with people who are able to use this therapy.
-Regardless how strange this may sound, here is the truth.
-Play therapy in use for any age range.
-Although, children utilize this the best due to their natural tendency to use toys as words and play as their language.
+Regardless of how strange this may sound, here is the truth.
+Play therapy is used for any age range.
+However, children utilize this the best due to their natural tendency to use toys as words and play as their language.

 Is this for me?
 If you have a child part of you that feels it needs something, play therapy may be for you.
-If you have a preteen or younger that enjoys playing with toys, puppets, dolls, or similar then play therapy may be for you.
+If you have a preteen or younger who enjoys playing with toys, puppets, dolls, or similar, then play therapy may be for you.

 Sand Tray Therapy: The question of different types of therapy brings us to the sand tray.
 Sand tray is unique.
-Although sand tray, in a way, is like play therapy it’s not.
+Although sand tray, in a way, is like play therapy, it’s not.
 However, it may still be accurate to say sand tray therapy is like bringing play therapy to teens and adults.
-Like play therapy and art therapy.
-Sand tray can help uncover what is not in conscious awareness by expressing it in the sand.
-Rather, this is a great way to express what we struggle to say or are not able to say.
-Even for adults.
-If you have questions similar to art therapy and play therapy but feel it’s not for you then sand tray maybe for you.
+Like, play therapy and art therapy.
+Sand trays can help uncover what is not in conscious awareness by expressing it in the sand.
+Rather, this is a great way to express what we struggle to say or are not able to say, even for adults.
+If you have questions similar to art therapy and play therapy but feel it’s not for you, then sand tray may be for you.

 Family Therapy: We can not forget family therapy and couples therapy.
-Whether you are seeking therapy for family or couples the therapy will be the same.
+Whether you are seeking therapy for family or couples, the therapy will be the same.
 Family therapy is a category in this post due to how many different types of therapy there are.
-For instance, Adlerian family therapy, strategic therapy, systemic therapy, transgenerational therapy, communications therapy, and relationships counseling are only a few.
-Unfortunately the extent of how many different family therapies there is too much for this post.
-Regardless, if you are interested in couples or family therapy I strongly suggest you check out this website for more information.
+For instance, Adlerian family therapy, strategic therapy, systemic therapy, transgenerational therapy, communications therapy, and relationship counseling are only a few.
+Unfortunately, the extent of how many different family therapies there are is too much for this post.
+Regardless, if you are interested in couples or family therapy, I strongly suggest you check out this website for more information.

-EGO State Therapy: Ego state therapy is an interesting beast.
-This uses approaches of psychoanalysis by looking into different parts of the self.
-For example, there are different parts within ourselves; child, adult, brother, sister, father, mother, and more.
-These different parts have different desires and wishes and some are not fulfilled.
+EGO-State Therapy: Ego-state therapy is an interesting beast.
+This uses psychoanalysis approaches by looking into different parts of the self.
+For example, there are different parts within ourselves: child, adult, brother, sister, father, mother, and more.
+These different parts have different desires and wishes, and some are not fulfilled.
 Approaches of family therapy and group therapy are intermingled with this to bring these parts together to make your authentic self.

 Is this for me?
 This approach is a kind of talk therapy directed at getting in touch of neglected emotional parts of yourself.
-If you answer yes to any of these questions EGO state therapy may be good for you.
+If you answer yes to any of these questions, EGO state therapy may be good for you.
 “I struggle to understand myself?”
 “Do I struggle to focus on how I feel?”
-“Do parts of myself feel unfulfilled?” “ I may struggle finding a time when I feel more than content?”
+“Do parts of myself feel unfulfilled?” “ I may struggle to find a time when I feel more than content?”

 There you have it for different kinds of therapy.
-There are a number of therapies out there and this is not an extensive list.
-This list of types of mental health therapy should be considered a start of your journey.
+There are a number of therapies out there, and this is not an extensive list.
+This list of types of mental health therapy should be considered at the start of your journey.
 I would google each therapy you may find yourself interested in and find out as much as you can.